Blazemeter/taurus/site/dat/kb/AddingExecutor.md

 # Supporting New Load Testing Tool with Taurus

-Note: this article is a work-in-progress.
-It will be completed later.
-Feel free to ask your questions at Taurus [support channel](https://groups.google.com/forum/#!forum/codename-taurus) or to open a pull request at Github.

-There is good example of minimal custom executor code here: [examples/custom](https://github.com/Blazemeter/taurus/tree/master/examples/custom)

 So you want to support a new testing tool with Taurus.
 For that you'll have to write a new test executor.

 Test executor has two main tasks: